Hero Fiennes Tiffin: Career

-Following Harry Potter, Fiennes Tiffin then landed British television roles in Private Peaceful (2012) and Safe (2018), as well as a short independent film called Possession with Intent to Supply (2016).
+Following Harry Potter, Fiennes Tiffin appeared in British television roles in Private Peaceful (2012) and Safe (2018), as well as a short independent film called Possession with Intent to Supply (2016).
 In 2019, Fiennes Tiffin was cast in the lead role of Hardin Scott in the film After.
-The film's success lead to four sequels: After We Collided (2020), After We Fell (2021), After Ever Happy (2022), and After Everything (2023), in which Fiennes Tiffin reprised his role as Hardin Scott.
+The film's success led to four sequels: After We Collided (2020), After We Fell (2021), After Ever Happy (2022), and After Everything (2023), in which Fiennes Tiffin reprised his role as Hardin Scott.
 The last three films were filmed simultaneously in Bulgaria in late 2020, due to the COVID-19 pandemic.
 Fiennes Tiffin also played Brooks Gustafson in the action-thriller film The Silencing (2020), Jim Albright in the romantic drama First Love (2022), Santo Ferreira in the historical drama starring Viola Davis entitled The Woman King (2023), and Henry Hayes in The Ministry of Ungentlemanly Warfare in 2024.
+In 2026 he starred alongside his uncle Joseph Fiennes as a teenaged Sherlock Holmes in the Prime Video series Young Sherlock, directed by Guy Ritchie.

 In addition to acting, Fiennes Tiffin has modelled for Dolce & Gabbana, Dior, H&M, Hugo Boss, Fendi, Oliver Peoples, Superdry, Ferragamo, and David Yurman.

 His upcoming projects include The Climb, a film based on the 2013 Greenpeace protest where activists illegally scaled The Shard in London in protest against Arctic oil drilling, Mr. Smith, a thriller in which Fiennes Tiffin's character returns to an Irish port to solve his brother's sadistic murder (written and directed by Declan O'Dwyer), Above the Below, a thriller where Fiennes Tiffin plays an idealistic astronaut on a mission of survival following a botched re-entry to earth (starring opposite Idris Elba who plays the mission's commander), Picture This, and Making Noise.

-Fiennes Tiffin will star as a teenaged Sherlock Holmes in the upcoming Prime Video series Young Sherlock, directed by Guy Ritchie.

 Personal life

 Fiennes Tiffin is a football fan and supports West Ham United F.C.

-West Ham United's TST squad is led by player-coach Anton Ferdinand and actor and Irons superfan Hero Fiennes Tiffin.
-7v7 world championship were in the United States in June 2025.
-Hero with another celebrities played golf at Charity Pro-Am BMW PGA championship, September 2025.
-On 19th October 2025 Hero played football in Sellebrity Soccer Charity Match (Final).
+Fiennes Tiffin with West Ham United ended the Club's The Soccer Tournament (TST) campaign on a high with victory over Culture by Mo Ali FC in 2023.
+Hero, with other celebrities, played golf in a Charity Pro-Am at the BMW PGA Championship in September 2025.

+Fiennes Tiffin has played football in the Sellebrity Soccer Charity Match several times: May 2024, April 2025, and October 2025.